Skip to main content

 Authorization

-The authentication is handled by Cloud Foundry, so when you have a valid token, you are authenticated.
+As mentioned above, authentication is handled by Cloud Foundry.
+So when you have a valid token, you are authenticated.
 With this token, the a9s SSO Proxy checks if you are authorized to access the a9s Service Dashboard for the given instance.

 info